jotterbach/jotterbach.github.io/_posts/2017-03-18-SuperconductingQubits.md

 \end{align}
 $$

-An elegant way to solve the equations for the [quantum mechanical harmonic oscillator](https://en.wikipedia.org/wiki/Quantum_harmonic_oscillator) is a to introduce annihilation and creation operators defined as
+An elegant way to solve the equations for the [quantum mechanical harmonic oscillator](https://en.wikipedia.org/wiki/Quantum_harmonic_oscillator) is to introduce annihilation and creation operators defined as

 $$
 \begin{align}